TheGraffitiTeam/.github/profile/README.md

 ## Greetings from Team Graffiti👋
-We are just a small group of passionate people trying to make reusable open source hardware and software that gives it a soul.
+We are just a small group of passionate people trying to make reusable open source hardware and software that serves a purpose.

 Currently what we are working on:
 #### The Graffiti Machine